bloominstituteoftechnology/Sprint-Challenge--Algorithms/Analysis_Answers.md

    * Heap insert: `O(log n)`
    * Heap delete: `O(log n)`
    * Heap get max: `O(1)`
+   O(n)

 2. Could one make your algorithm run in better time?
 If so, how?
 If not, why not?
+    I don't think it is possible since we have to loop through our array at least once with the current functions.
+I would have to do recursion.

 3. What is the space complexity of your `heapsort` function?
 Recall that your implementation should return a new array with the sorted data.
 (Also remember